 The concept of role is an important (but subtle) tool for simplifying the network of situations.
 It is common to discover a collection of situations that have the same configuration of relations, but where the identity of one or more entities is varied.
-A role serves as a "variable" for the entities to which the relations are applied, thus allowing an equivalent set of situations to have the same representation.
+A role is an abstract class of person or object that combines a discriminative recognition test with symbolic description of functionality.
+Within a situation model, a role serves as a variable for the entities to which the relations are applied, thus allowing an equivalent set of situations to have the same representation.
 A role is played by an entity that can pass an acceptance test for the role.

 In that case, it is said that the entity can play or adopt the role for that situation.
 In our framework, the relations that define a situation are defined with respect to roles, and applied to entities that pass the test for the relevant roles.

 Entities are assigned to roles by role assignment processes.
-A change in the assignment of an entity to a role does not change the situation, unless a relation changes in value.
+A change in the assignment of an entity to a role does not change the situation, unless the result is a change in a relations that define the situation.
 The context model specifies which roles are to be assigned and launches the necessary role assignment processes.
 A process federation is formed to detect and observe entities that can play roles as well as the relation between entities.
-We have found that such an architecture provides a foundation for the design of systems that act as a silent partner to assist humans in their activities in order to provide appropriate services without explicit commands and configuration.
+We have found that this architecture provides a foundation for the design of systems that act as a silent partner to assist humans in their activities in order to provide appropriate services without explicit commands and configuration.